mastrHyperion98/PassLock/README.md

 <strong>Please Note:</strong>
 Application settings, keys and database are stored under {User}/PassLock directory. where {User} replaces the path to your user directory.

+# Motivation

+In late 2019 I woke up to several emails from Netflix saying that my account had been compromised and the email and password had been changed.
+Netflix support was quick to return control of the account back to me.
+This is what motivated me to develop this application.
+I use a lot of various services whether it be Paypal, Netflix, Funimation, or Steam.
+Remembering unique passwords for everything can be difficult.
+Also, making up a safe password can also be a challenge.
+This application aims to address this.

 # Targeted Platforms
-* Windows and Linux (Support coming soon I just need to figure out how to package the application into an AppImage...
-I still want to release the application as a self contained AppImage, but for now i'll be bundling the custom jre and jar file in a zip archive with a bash launch script that should work across linux x86_64 environments).
+* Windows
+* Linux (SOON)

 # Releases

 You can find the latest windows installer for the software under releases.
-Their currently is no Linux native image of the application, and since I do not own a Mac i cannot make a Mac Os version.
-The windows Installer should be fixed as per the latest release.
+The application versioning is determined by the progress I make on the features I intend on shipping with the application.

 # Development